shirok/Gauche-makiki/README.md

 * (`sxml` _sxml_) : The SXML tree is rendered by to XML or HTML.
 (If the root node of _sxml_ is `html`, then `sxml:sxml->html` is used to render to HTML with content type `text/html; charset=utf-8`.
-Otherwise `sxml:sxml->xml` is used to render to XML, with conten type `application/xml`.
+Otherwise `sxml:sxml->xml` is used to render to XML, with content type `application/xml`.

 * (`chunks` _string-or-u8vector_ ...) : Chunks are concatenated
-and sent back as `application/octed-stream`.
+and sent back as `application/octet-stream`.
 This form allows you to pass a lazy list, so that you can avoid creating entire content in memory.